numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

 A run or trial that reached the target value is called *successful*. [#]_ For *unsuccessful trials*, the runtime is not defined, but the overall number of function evaluations in the given trial is a random variable denoted by :math:`\mathrm{RT}^{\rm us}(p)`.
 For a single run, the value of :math:`\mathrm{RT}^{\rm us}(p)` is the same for all failed targets.

-To be able to compare algorithms with a wide range of different success probabilities, we consider the conceptual **restart algorithm**.
+..
+TODO:: (simulated) restarts rationales: allow to compare algorithms with a wide range of different success probabilities, reflect what we do in reality

+We consider the conceptual **restart algorithm**.
 Given an algorithm has a strictly positive probability |ps| to solve a problem :math:`p`, independent restarts of the algorithm solve the problem with probability one and with runtime